danielwohlgemuth/free-genai-bootcamp-2025/lang-portal/frontend/README.md

 The frontend communicates with the backend server through a REST API.
 The base URL for the API is configured through the `VITE_API_URL` environment variable.

 Make sure the backend server is running and accessible before starting the frontend application.
+See [backend README](../backend_python/README.md) for more details.